Your parenting style can greatly affect how your kids grow up.

 As a result of having authoritarian parents, we can see those same levels of high expectations, but ones that are not met with compromise or understanding.

 Children are likely to feel insecure and perform poorer in school or in social situations.
 Their coping mechanisms deplete and mental health issues are more likely to arise due to these parenting styles.

 Children in these settings are more likely to suffer from anxiety or develop an increase in aggressive behavior, which becomes harder to control as they get older.

 Authoritarian parenting can usually stem from how their own parents raise an adult.
 This doesn’t excuse the authoritarian approach as one of the parenting styles detrimental to children.

 2. Authoritative Parenting Style

 High demandingness/High responsiveness

-Authoritative parents have a blend of encouraging mature behavior and achievement through high expectations, with the striking balance of being responsive and warm.
+Authoritative parents blend encouraging mature behavior and achievement through high expectations, with the striking balance of being responsive and warm.

 Boundaries are often created through honest discussions and clarity.
-The reasoning is the backbone of any explanation, as children are nurtured in areas of growth, beliefs, and morals.
+Reasoning is the backbone of any explanation, as children are nurtured in growth, beliefs, and morals.

-Learning is a healthy mix of absorbing information, asking questions, and finding answers, which results in excellence in education settings.
+Learning is a healthy mix of absorbing information, asking questions, and finding answers, which results in excellence in education.